maxpetts/closest-nhs/README.md

 |            | `--query`        | _Depends upon `-b`_                         |

 The argument passed to `-b` _or_ `-by` represents what the API will be polled for: `postplace` allows for seaching by postcode or place name.

+If your query contains spaces it must be wrapped in quotes!

 ### Organisation types